 (Spoken on June 20, 1973)

-Living by oneself is something we usually looked upon with a sense of fright because while it is easy to understand the linguistic meaning, it is not so easy to understand its implication.
+Living by oneself is something we usually looked upon with a sense of fright because while it is easy to understand the linguistic meaning of ‘living by oneself', it is not so easy to understand its implication.
 If we build a small room and live there alone, without anyone else living in that particular room, we may be said to be living by oneself.
-But the sense in which we say ‘living by oneself’ is a little different than living alone in a room.
+But the sense in which ‘living by oneself' is meant is a little different than living alone in a room without any outside contact.

 Just imagine what social factors would cause one to be driven to a state of aloneness.
-One has lost father, mother, sister, brother, one has lost one’s job, and added to it, one is in a state of sinking health without sympathy from any corner of the world.
-What do you feel at that moment time?
+When one has lost father, mother, sister, brother, one has lost one's job, and added to it, one is in a state of sinking health, and one does not receive sympathy from any corner of the world, what do you feel at that time?
 You do not know whether you are alive or dead, and yet you exist.

 As I already mentioned, those who have not been in this condition cannot understand what this state is, just as hunger cannot be known by a person who is not hungry.
 Only a poor, starving person knows what hunger is.
 A millionaire who has four meals a day cannot know what hunger is.
 Likewise, this peculiar individuality that is in every one of us, which speaks in a language of its own at different moments of time, gives us an inkling of what our ultimate destiny could be.